Fibrin-Health/core/README.md

 ### Key Features:

-    Decentralized Storage: Stores encrypted healthcare data for patients in a secure, decentralized manner.
+    Decentralised Storage: Stores encrypted healthcare data for patients in a secure, decentralised manner.
     Permissions Management: Patients control who can access their data through smart contract-based permissions.
     Data Sync: Automatically syncs with local EHR systems when patients move or visit new healthcare providers.

 ### Usage:

     Deploy backend canisters for each patient to store and manage their healthcare data.
-    Manage access control using smart contracts to authorize healthcare providers.
+    Manage access control using smart contracts to authorise healthcare providers.